Khraniteli

 Khraniteli (Хранители) is a Soviet television play miniseries based on J. R. R. Tolkien's The Fellowship of the Ring.
-It was broadcast once in 1991 by Leningrad Television and then thought lost.
-It was rediscovered in 2021.
-It includes scenes of Tom Bombadil and Goldberry that were omitted from Peter Jackson's Lord of the Rings film trilogy.
+It was broadcast once in 1991 by Leningrad Television and then thought lost before being rediscovered in 2021.
+It includes scenes of Tom Bombadil and Goldberry that were omitted from the 1978 film and Peter Jackson's Lord of the Rings film trilogy.

-Context
+Background

 J. R. R. Tolkien's fantasy novel The Lord of the Rings was published in three volumes in 1954 and 1955.
 He was doubtful whether the work could be dramatized or filmed, but he and his publishers, Allen and Unwin, were happy to discuss film proposals, on condition of having a veto on creative decisions or of relinquishing those for a suitably large sum of money.
 Early attempts were mainly animations; the first was Ralph Bakshi's 1978 version of The Fellowship of the Ring with parts of The Two Towers.
 The film rights then went through various hands, and filming, whether with animation or live-action, was considered by many directors.

-Film

-History
+Production

 A teleplay adaptation of The Fellowship of the Ring, Khraniteli ("Keepers" or "Guardians" of the Ring) was made on a low budget on videotape by Leningrad Television and aired once in the last days of the Soviet Union in 1991.
 The film was thought lost, but was in 2021 rediscovered and republished on YouTube by Leningrad Television's successor, Channel 5.
 The film has attracted interest for its inclusion of characters such as Tom Bombadil, Goldberry, and the Barrow-wight, featuring in a detour made by the story's Hobbit protagonists through the Old Forest, and omitted from Peter Jackson's later version of The Lord of the Rings as not furthering the plot.
 The teleplay had a score by Andrei "Dyusha" Romanov of the Russian rock band Akvarium.

-It used the 1982 Russian translation of Tolkien's book by Vladimir Muravyov and Andrey Kistyakovsky.
-The actor Sergey Shelgunov, who played Merry Brandybuck, recalled that the entire shoot spanned some nine hours, and took place in under a week.
+The adaptation used the 1982 Russian translation of Tolkien's book by Vladimir Muravyov and Andrey Kistyakovsky.
+Sergey Shelgunov, who played Merry Brandybuck, recalled that the entire shoot spanned some nine hours, and took place in under a week.

-Summary

-Khraniteli is in two parts, of 50 minutes and 64 minutes respectively.